Ways to buy Broadway tickets

 Rush tickets are sold on the day of the show when the box office opens and on a first come first served basis, so be prepared to get there early for the most popular plays and musicals.
 (The most dedicated Broadway fans get there the night before and camp out.)

-Standing room tickets can be as cheap as $27 and are sometimes available when the show is sold out.
+Standing room tickets can cost less than $30 and are sometimes available when the show is sold out.

 Register for the online lotteries here.
 And I found an excellent guide from Playbill.com on the latest lottery, rush, and standing room policies for all the shows on Broadway – a must-read if you’re an avid theatergoer.